TNG/junit-dataprovider/README.md

 > Test cases for [JUnit Theories][] are built from all data points whose type matches
 > the method's argument – or even the cross product of all matching data points,
 > if the method takes several arguments.
-The junit-dataprovider, however, ddresses
+The junit-dataprovider, however, adresses
 > another use case: Its test cases may consist of multiple parameters that belong together,
 > which may contain test input values and/or expected values to assert the result.
 > Furthermore, a test method using [JUnit Theories][] fails or succeeds entirely (for alle